 Salary is compensation for work performed, and compensation that you who own a limited company pay to yourself is also counted as this.
-If you have a sole proprietorship, your withdrawals are not classified as salary, but as your own withdrawals.
+If you have a sole trader business, your withdrawals are not classified as salary, but as your own withdrawals.
 Salary is always stated as gross salary, as it is impossible to know exactly which salary gives a certain net salary.
 This is because tax is calculated on the gross salary, and the tax varies depending on where the person receiving the salary lives and how much salary the person receives in total from different employers during the year.

 How payroll tax calculated?